dwhitters/Firmware-HealthHub/README.md

  - Specify target interface "SWD" with "S"
  - Hit enter for default target interface speed
  - type "loadfile" followed by the path to the hex or bin file to flash
+ - Remove the debugger cable and power cycle the device.